sanitysign/react-multi-date-picker/README.md

 # DatePicker

+This is a fork of awesome [react-multi-date-picker](https://github.com/shahabyazdi/react-multi-date-picker) library.
+All credits to its authors.

 Simple React datepicker component for working with `gregorian`, `persian`, `arabic` and `indian` calendars with the ability to select the date in `single`, `multiple`, `range` and `multiple range` modes.